Bentonville seeks input in plan to use HUD grant funds

 BENTONVILLE, Ark.
 (KNWA/KFTA) — On Monday, March 6 the City of Bentonville is hosting a public input meeting to craft its plan to tackle homelessness and housing needs for low-income families.

-After a decade without using an United States Department of Housing and Urban Development (HUD) grant program for low-income families, the city now qualifies for around $320,000 dollars a year.
+After a decade without using a United States Department of Housing and Urban Development (HUD) grant program for low-income families, the city now qualifies for around $320,000 a year.

 “So once we have this meeting, we can begin to lay the framework of what we really need to be looking at, and what projects we could potentially tackle,” said Hyatt.

-HUD considers low-income individuals as those who make 80% or less of the city’s median income, so those in Bentonville making around $70,000 or less a year.
+HUD considers low-income individuals as those who make 80% or less of the city’s median income, which in Bentonville would equate to those making around $70,000 or less per year.

 Hyatt said the meeting will help outline which needs are most urgent for those currently living in the city and those moving in each day, especially with developments, such as the new Walmart Home Office.